tubrux/tubrux.github.io/index.md

 ### Header 3 -->
 <!-- <img width="100%" src="https://github.com/tubruxjvm/tubruxjvm.github.io/blob/main/log.png?raw=true"/> -->

-**Tubrux** is an innovative library crafted to proactively detect and address potential thread-safety issues in Java and Kotlin classes.
+**Tubrux** is an innovative library crafted to proactively detect and address potential thread-safety and other issues in Java and Kotlin classes.

 With **Tubrux**, we can effortlessly identify non-thread-safe data structures that may jeopardize your application's stability in multi-threaded environments.
 Beyond that, it offers seamless deadlock detection, ensuring smooth and reliable performance during runtime.
 Elevate your code's safety and reliability with **Tubrux**’s smart, automated solutions.